open-and-sustainable/alembica/docs/index.md

 layout: default
 ---

-# Open-science package for LLM-powered semantic synthesis and precise extraction of information from unstructured texts.
+# Open science package for LLM-powered semantic synthesis and precise extraction of information from unstructured texts.

 ## Purpose and Benefits